-- Clear or lock away items that might cause accidents – loose cabling, overhanging doors, knives
+If you’re playing inside, make sure to clear the space of any non-essential furniture.
+Clear or lock away items that might cause accidents, for example loose cabling, overhanging doors, sharp objects.

 Your party games for large groups